jedi-academy/learn-4711/data/tutorials/tut-adv01.md

 Now, all we have to do is call this properly, from our client.
 That's coming.

-##7.
+##6.
 Adding a new todo item

 This will be, you guessed it, the <code>index_post()</code> method.

-The item ID is passed as part of the URL, i.e. a POST to "job/77" would contain the state of item #77 in the HTTP message payload.
+If the item ID is passed in the payload, eg POST to "/job" ...

     // Handle an incoming POST - add a new todo item function index_post($key=null)